Daily Tree Rubbings in Glass Box

 I Am Still In New Yozrk Detail

-Each rubbing is placed in a handmade glass box, with edges reflecting the day's weather: silver for sun, gray for clouds, and black for rain.
-Engraved numbers quietly mark each box, serving as traces of time, place, and memory.
+Each rubbing, collected daily, is placed in a handmade glass case coded by weather: silver for sun, gray for clouds, and black for rain.
+In this way, the weather itself becomes part of the archive.

 32_20168-site.jpeg